vict-shevchenko/reactive-mobx-form/README.md

 #### Migration to 0.12.x
 Remove `destroyControlStateOnUnmount` parameter from form initialization.
 If you relied on a logic that control are brought back to form with initial values check [here](https://github.com/vict-shevchenko/reactive-mobx-form/blob/master/docs/FAQ.md)

+#### Migration to 0.13.x
+* Remove `destroyFormStateOnUnmount` parameter from form initialization.
+* If you relaid on mechanism that form state is preserved between full form unmounts - please use `keepState` property on your `Form` component.
+* You will have to rewrite your multi step forms via [new API](https://vict-shevchenko.github.io/reactive-mobx-form/#/examples/multi-step/MultiStep)

 ## Motivation
  Working with forms was always a pain in web development.
 This library is an attempt to solve it for MobX and React users.